KL13NT/Design-Systems-Handbook-Summary/Design Systems Pro Tips.md

 ## Namespacing
 Working with legacy code?
 Choose a unique, short, and simple namespace to prefix your classes, e.g. `.ds-[component name]`.
 This will avoid class collisions when mixing multiple libraries on a page, and ensure you know that your `.ds-btn` class is different from the `.btn` class from Bootstrap.

+## Cupper
+Heydon Pickering of the Paciello Group has open-sourced Cupper, a documentation builder that creates fully accessible documentation.
+It’s a progressive web application (PWA) under the hood, so you can save and view content offline on supported devices

+## UnCSS
+Consider running automated process to help reduce your CSS payload, then use that information to decide which components belong in your core file.
+UnCSS (https://dbtr.co/unCSS) removes unused selectors from your CSS and outputs a new, reduced file.
+Another approach is to automatically determine the CSS necessary to render critical, above the fold content, and embed that in the head of your page to improve render speed.
+Addy Osmani has compiled a helpful list of Critical path CSS tools (https://dbtr.co/critical-CSS).

+## Using semver
+Many versioned projects use semver, short for semantic versioning, to distinguish between types of releases.
+Semver uses 3 integers separated by dots to indicate major.minor.patch versions, for example, v1.2.3.
+- Major versions (1.0.0) contain breaking changes from prior versions
+- Minor versions (0.1.0) add new functionality that is backward compatible
+- Patches (0.0.1) contain bugfixes for existing functionality and are backward compatible

+Semver adds another layer of confidence that certain upgrades should be seamless to users, while others may require regression testing or code changes.